A Cost-Benefit Analysis Approach to Cyber Security (Updated for 2026)

 At the end of the day, you should always be looking for the most effective way to deliver the outcomes you need.
 There is generally a cost/benefit trade-off between investment and risk.
 However, not all investments are equally costly.

-For example, endpoint security systems partnered with managed detection response (MDR) services, such as those we offer at Six Degrees, are a great paired solution that delivers increased security and agility at limited cost.
-MDR and endpoint is also an ideal response to the challenges created by remote working and remote access that are likely to define much of 2021 and beyond.
+For example, managed detection response (MDR) services, such as those we offer at Six Degrees, are a great solution that delivers increased security and agility at an optimal cost.

 To learn more, read What is MDR?